MahsaPaknezhad/MahsaPaknezhad.github.io/_teaching/2021-Radiomics.md

 ---
 title: "AI for Radiomics"
 collection: teaching
-type: "Course for A\*STAR Staff and Clinicians"
+type: "Course for A\* STAR Staff and Clinicians"
 permalink: /teaching/2021_Radiomics
-venue: "A\*STAR"
+venue: "A\* STAR"
 date: 2021-02-01
 location: "Singapore"
 ---

-As part of the “Practical AI for Clinicians” course in Introduction to Bioinformatics and Data Analytics Program.
+As part of the &quot; Practical AI for Clinicians $quot; course in Introduction to Bioinformatics and Data Analytics Program.
 For a class of 40 students.
 Also mentored a team of 3 participants.